nusco/narjillos/README.md

 ###The Circle of Life

 Over time, narjillos who happen to be good at swimming tend to survive longer and reproduce more often than narjillos who are not as good.
-Because they reproduce, they generate offspring that are themselves good swimmers---but because of mutations, the offspring can be a little better, or a little worse, than their parents.
-The better offspring tend to survive longer and reproduce faster than the worse offspring, and the cycle continues: bad swimmers tend to go extinct, while better swimmers tend to prosper, and go on to generate even better swimmers.
+Because they reproduce, they generate offspring that are themselves good swimmers --- but because of mutations, the offspring can be a little better, or a little worse, than their parents.
+The better offspring tend to survive longer and reproduce faster than the worse offspring, and the cycle continues: bad swimmers tend to go extinct, while better swimmers tend to prosper, and go on to generate children that are even better than themselves.

 We have a single word to describe this entire process: _evolution_.

 After a few tens of minutes of running an experiment (at high speed), you'll likely see one "family" of related narjillos emerge and slowly take over the pond, while less successful genotypes go extinct.
-As you keep the program running, possibly for a few hours or days, this dominating DNA strand will subtly mutate to generate bodies that are better and better at swimming---sometimes in ways that I myself wasn't expecting.
+As you keep the program running, possibly for a few hours or days, this dominating DNA strand will subtly mutate to generate bodies that are better and better at swimming --- sometimes by using movement strategies that I myself wouldn't have expected when I wrote this program.

 The resulting creatures will look like they've been designed by a human intelligence intent on creating good swimmers.
 That's not the case.
 On the other hand, the more successfull narjillos are very unlikely to appear by just generating random genes from scratch: there are billions of possible genotypes, and only a few of those genotypes generate good swimmer phenotypes.
 This is neither a case of intelligent design, nor a case of blind luck.
 The narjillos are _evolving_ their ability to swim well.